 To help safeguard your overall health from the dangerous sleep apnea effects, you should undertake a sleep study to receive an official diagnosis and appropriate treatment.

 Sleep apnea develops due to partial or complete blockage of your airway while asleep.
 Sleep apnea’s common risk factors include:

-Sleep apnea can be diagnosed by undertaking a study of your sleep.
+Sleep apnea can be diagnosed by undertaking a study of your sleep by a sleep specialist or doctor.
 These tests will assess your breathing, blood oxygen, brain activity, and other factors while you sleep to find the causes and severity of your condition.
 If your sleep apnea diagnosis is confirmed, we can recommend a further course of treatment.

 We offer effective treatments for sleep apnea that can correct your breathing while asleep.
 Conventional methods of treating sleep apnea include devices such as the continuous positive airway pressure (CPAP) machine.
 Although effective, this system can be uncomfortable for patients, discouraging them from wearing the device.
 As an alternative to the CPAP, Dr. Carroll can create customized oral sleep appliances to ensure your airway remains open at night.

 When you come to our office, he will identify your needs and create a customized treatment plan to help your condition and lower your risk of more severe health risks.

 To know more about sleep apnea and how we can help you get relief from the condition, call Brighton Dental in Salt Lake City, Utah, at (801) 943-2020 to schedule an appointment.